Visiting the Science Centre

 Winchester Science Centre and Planetarium provides a unique opportunity for students to learn about science and technology.

 Whether visiting the site in Winchester or booking outreach activities at your school or college, the Science Centre can offer resources to support and enhance the curriculum.
-Teachers can choose from a variety of activities, with visits lasting from sixty minutes to six hours, for small groups or whole school parties.
+Teachers can choose from a variety of educational science school trip activities, with visits lasting from sixty minutes to six hours, for small groups or whole school parties.
 The Education and Planetarium Teams welcome all key stages and are experienced at engaging with students with additional needs.

 Before we can check available dates, we will need to know your total numbers and requested activities.
 Prices are shown below.